PatientAid2020/About-us-Onboarding/README.md

 ### Most solutions evalutate upon answers to a fixed set of binary questions

-Whereas our solution caters for finer-grained assessment criteria from healthcare providers and drives real-time actions.
+Our solution caters to finer-grained assessment criteria from healthcare providers, and drives real-time actions.
 As we position ourselves as information service providers, we do not qualify ourselves to make crucial and clinical decisions on behalf of anyone.
 Medical data required and corresponding criteria are entirely defined and configured under each healthcare provider's circumstances and needs.
 Our role is to facilitate the possibility of automation.

 ### Our service embrances and supports international collaboration

-Embedded into the initial design our solution aims to enable collaboration of a multi-healthcare provider network, allowing all network participants to act off a single version of the truth and focus resources where they are likely to save the most lives.
+Embedded into the initial design, our solution aims to enable collaboration of a multi-healthcare provider network, allowing all network participants to act off a single version of the truth and focus resources where they are likely to save the most lives.
 Varying from circumstances healthcare provider networks can range from local communities to international cooperation.

 ## How can I help?
 Ready to jump in?